Nestremis/task-redux/README.md

-Task list made with REACT and Redux Toolkit.
+Classical task list made with REACT and Redux Toolkit.

 Application is fully responsive.